The Commission offers a range of pathways and opportunities for your career in various business areas.

 Introduction to the Commission

-The Commission is developing a formal Graduate Program, in the meantime however graduates are encouraged to apply for vacant positions as they arise at the Commission.
+Graduates are encouraged to apply for vacant positions as they arise at the Commission.

 For insurance reasons, the Commission is not able to employ people on a voluntary basis.
 People wishing to volunteer for human rights organisations may wish to contact agencies such as Amnesty International or other community groups such as those listed on the Links page of the website.

-University students wishing to undertake an internship at the Commission should make their request through the Commission’s annual intake process.
+University students wishing to undertake an internship at the Commission should make their request through the Commission’s bi-annual intake process.
 Appropriate insurance coverage is required through the relevant institution.
 Opportunities for internships at the Commission are limited.